-After giving effect to this offering, we believe that we will have sufficient capital to meet our capital needs for our immediate growth plans.
-However, we will continue to need capital to support our longer-term growth plans.
+Although we believe we have sufficient capital to meet our capital needs for our immediate growth plans, we will continue to need capital to support our longer-term growth plans.
 Our ability to access the capital markets, if needed, will depend on a number of factors, including the state of the financial markets.
 If capital is not available on favorable terms when we need it, we will have to either issue common stock or other securities on less than desirable terms or curtail our growth until market conditions become more favorable.
 Any diminished ability to raise additional capital, if needed, could subject us to liability, restrict our ability to grow, require us to take actions that would affect our earnings negatively or otherwise affect our business and our ability to implement our business plan, capital plan and strategic goals adversely.
 Such events could have a material adverse effect on our business, financial condition and results of operations.